Frequently Asked Questions - Welcome Center

 Canvas is a Web-based course management system adopted by Mission College for all courses.
 Canvas provides a safe, password protected, virtual environment for students and instructors.
 When you log into Canvas, you will see a listing of courses in which you are currently enrolled.
 Canvas includes all of the course materials and communications resources you will need to be successful in your online courses.
 Login to Canvas

-How do I obtain my ECO Pass?
-How to get an ECO Pass.
+- How do I obtain my SmartPass/ECO Pass?
+How to get a SmartPass/ECO Pass.

 What is Financial Aid?
 Financial aid is money available from federal, state, and private sources to help students meet college costs.
 Financial aid will pay for educational costs including: Tuition and Fees Room and board Books and supplies Personal Expenses Transportation Costs Financial aid helps fill the gap between the costs of attending college and the amount that students and their families can afford to pay.
 Who is Eligible?
 Almost anyone who needs financial assistance to attend West Valley or Mission Colleges may receive financial aid.
 However, you must meet the following requirements in order to be eligible for the aid we offer: